People with disability

 automatic consumer guarantees.
 For example, businesses guarantee

-that the products they sell are safe, have no faults, and do what
+that the goods they sell are safe, have no faults, and do what they

 provided with acceptable care, skill and technical knowledge within